Ciclopirox: Pharmacodynamics

 In contrast to the azoles and other antimycotic drugs, the mechanism of action of ciclopirox is poorly understood.
 However, loss of function of certain catalase and peroxidase enzymes has been implicated as the mechanism of action, as well as various other components of cellular metabolism.
 In a study conducted to further elucidate ciclopirox's mechanism, several Saccharomyces cerevisiae mutants were screened and tested.
-Results from interpretation of the effects of both the drug treatment and mutation suggested that ciclopirox may exert its effect by disrupting DNA repair, cell division signals and structures (mitotic spindles) as well as some elements of intracellular transport.
+Results from interpretation of the effects of both the drug treatment and mutation suggested that ciclopirox may exert its effect by disrupting DNA repair, cell division signals and structures (mitotic spindles), as well as some elements of intracellular transport.

 Chemistry

 Ciclopirox is a N-hydroxypyridone.
 Structurally, ciclopirox is the N-oxide of a 2-hydroxypyridine derivative and therefore can be termed a hydroxypyridine antifungal agent.
-Additionally, the structure as drawn above is the lactam tautomer and indicates the molecule being an N-hydroxy-2-pyridone.
-Hence the classification of ciclopirox as a 2-pyridone antifungal agent.
+Additionally, the structure as drawn above is the lactam tautomer which shows the molecule being an N-hydroxy-2-pyridone, hence the classification of ciclopirox as a 2-pyridone antifungal agent.